 - Organisation: a dropdown of organisations you can publish to.
 Most users can only publish to a single organisation.
 This will be automatically filled in.

 - Visibility: whether the dataset will be viewable to all users once complete.
+This is intended to allow organisations to internally review metadata before publishing, not as a means to publish private datasets.
 The default is private.

 - Data Portal: another website or resource that users may go to to discover more context and information about the dataset (e.g. The relevant page on your agency's website).
 If that does not apply, leave it blank.